TensorSpeech/TensorFlowTTS/examples/multiband_pwgan/README.md

 # Multi-band MelGAN: Faster Waveform Generation for High-Quality Text-to-Speech (With ParallelWaveGAN discriminator)
-Based on the script [`train_multiband_pwgan.py`](https://github.com/dathudeptrai/TensorflowTTS/tree/master/examples/multiband_pwgan/train_multiband_pwgan.py).
+Based on the script [`train_multiband_pwgan.py`](https://github.com/tensorspeech/TensorflowTTS/tree/master/examples/multiband_pwgan/train_multiband_pwgan.py).

-## Training Multi-band MelGAN from scratch with LJSpeech dataset.
+## Training Multi-band MelGAN with PWGAN generator from scratch with LJSpeech dataset.
 This example code show you how to train MelGAN from scratch with Tensorflow 2 based on custom training loop and tf.function.
 The data used for this example is LJSpeech, you can download the dataset at  [link](https://keithito.com/LJ-Speech-Dataset/).

 ### Step 1: Create Tensorflow based Dataloader (tf.dataset)
-Please see detail at [examples/melgan/](https://github.com/dathudeptrai/TensorflowTTS/tree/master/examples/melgan#step-1-create-tensorflow-based-dataloader-tfdataset)
+Please see detail at [examples/melgan/](https://github.com/tensorspeech/TensorflowTTS/tree/master/examples/melgan#step-1-create-tensorflow-based-dataloader-tfdataset)

 ### Step 2: Training from scratch
-After you re-define your dataloader, pls modify an input arguments, train_dataset and valid_dataset from [`train_multiband_pwgan.py`](https://github.com/dathudeptrai/TensorflowTTS/tree/master/examples/multiband_pwgan/train_multiband_pwgan.py).
+After you re-define your dataloader, pls modify an input arguments, train_dataset and valid_dataset from [`train_multiband_pwgan.py`](https://github.com/tensorspeech/TensorflowTTS/tree/master/examples/multiband_pwgan/train_multiband_pwgan.py).
 Here is an example command line to training melgan-stft from scratch:

 First, you need training generator with only stft loss: